MichaelAkridge-NOAA/docker-github-actions-runner/README.md

 volumes:
   runner_work:
 ```
-## Run Compose File
+## Run Docker Compose File
 ```
 docker-compose up -d
 ```

-# 02. Using Github Actions self-hosted runner
+# 02. Using your New Self-hosted Runner
-## Update YAML in your github workflow file for each job like so:
+## Update the YAML in your github workflow file for each job like so:
 ```
 runs-on: self-hosted
 ```